 How do I pay for my admission application?

 We accept payments for admission applications by credit or debit card, AMEX, PayPal, cheque and BACS (bank transfer).

 Once your application is successfully submitted, if your chosen method of payment is credit or debit card, AMEX or PayPal you will be sent an email with a link and instructions on how to make payment.
 This can take up to 3 weeks from when you submit your application.
 Once you have made payment via the link in the payment email you will received an email confirming your membership within 24 hours.

 If your chosen payment method is via bank transfer or cheque you will receive an email confirming your membership with the IFoA up to 3 weeks from when payment is received.

 If your application is not accompanied by a remittance advice or a follow up cheque towards the payment we will assume that you wish to pay online and the relevant instructions and link will be emailed to you.

 How long do I have to pay the admission application invoice online?

-For card payments, once you receive the payment link you have 30 days to make payment.
+For card payments, once you receive the payment link your payment is due immediately.
+However after 30 days audits will be run and if our payment has not been received, your application may be removed.
 Please note you will not become a full student member or be able to book any exams until this invoice is paid.